kahole/edamagit/README.md

 ### Vim support (VSCodeVim)

-Add these to your `keybindings.json` config file
+Add these to your `keybindings.json` config file to get evil-magit / spacemacs like keybindings.
 <details>
   <summary>keybindings.json</summary>